Mozilla-Campus-Club-Cummins/Git-Avengers-Workshop/README.md

 <l>Only for students of Cummins College of Engineering, Pune</l>

 # Git and GitHub Workshop

 Welcome to our hands-on workshop on Git and GitHub!
-This workshop is designed to teach you the basics of version control and collaboration using Git and GitHub.
+Also the workshop is to teach how to create pull request and get started with opensource journey.

 # Learning Objectives